du33169/usb-gadget-utils/README.md

 1. Assure you have properly set up usb hid gadget in previous steps.

-2. Compile the sample program to dynamic library.
+2. Compile the sample program to dynamic library, so that the C functions can be reused by python.

     ```bash
     cd python_wrap
-    sudo chmod +x ./get_so.sh
+    sudo chmod +x ./get_so.sh #if necessary
     ./get_so.sh
     ```

     Then `gadget.so` should be compiled in current folder.

-3. Import gadget and write your python code .
+3. Import gadget, and write your python code .
 For example:

     ```python
     from gadget import Gadget